blueOkiris/y-craft/README.md

 5. Create rooms to hold instances of GameObjects in the `(src|include)/rooms/` folders (see `Room0.h/cpp` for examples)
 6. Replace `x-craft` with the name of your game in the `Makefile` and in `src/engine/globals.cpp`
 7. Run `make` to build your binary

+Check out the `x-snake` branch for an example of how to make a game in the engine.